Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Basic mapping](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/BasicMapping.png "[Basic mapping]")

-This mapping is used to adopt the value from a source attribute to a destination attribute without any change.
+This extension is used to map the value from a source attribute to a destination attribute without any change.
 The basic mapping is the most commonly used mapping.

 ### Possible data type mappings